goto-eof/elisys-esp32-weather-station-client-rust/README.md

 ## Features

+- register the device on the remote server;
 - read data from light sensor (Lux value, sensor: BH1750);
 - read temperature from a sensor (sensor: DHT11);
 - read humidity from a sensor (sensor: DHT11);